tripack45/VG101_SU16-15/RC Manualscript/rc4.md

 your code as a piece of code, in contrast to treat it like a bunch of text.
 The latter is what most text editors does.

 The main characteristic between text editors and IDEs are:
-* IDEs tends to be slowre.
+* IDEs tends to be slower.
 * IDEs are larger in size.
 * IDEs requires some time to get familiar
-* IDEs provide better functionality out of the box
+* IDEs offer better functionality out of the box
- * Meaning it can reduce the amount of memorization, good for starters
+ * Meaning it can cut the amount of memorization, good for starters
- * Meaning it can reduce mistkakes!
+ * Meaning it can cut mistakes!
 Another reason good for starters.
 * Text editors are fast.
-* Text editors are small in size.
+* Text editors are smaller.
 * Text editors provides basic functions.
 * Text editors require more user work be become handy.
 * Text editors are free.
 More flexibility to change.